What is divorce anxiety?

 • blaming yourself for bad choices or other mistakes;

-• guilty for ending the marriage or for having potentially contributed to the end of the marriage ie. through an affair.
+• feeling guilty for ending the marriage or for having potentially contributed to the end of the marriage ie. through an affair.

 • fearful you will never meet anyone again;